kaakaww/harrier/README.md

 2. Chrome launches in headed mode so you can interact normally
 3. Network traffic is captured via Chrome DevTools Protocol (CDP)
 4. Browse, interact with web apps, or test workflows
+5. When ready, press 's' to stop capture (Chrome continues), 'k' to kill Chrome and save, or close Chrome naturally
-5. Close Chrome when done, and Harrier saves the HAR file
+6. Harrier saves the HAR file with all captured requests, responses, headers, and response bodies
+7. Response bodies larger than 15MB are automatically truncated for HawkScan compatibility
-6. Optionally filter traffic to specific hosts
+8. Optionally filter traffic to specific hosts
-7. Optionally run StackHawk scan on the captured traffic
+9. Optionally run StackHawk scan on the captured traffic

+**Interactive capture control:**

+When capturing traffic, you have three options:
+- **'s' key**: Stop capturing and save HAR (Chrome remains open)
+- **'k' key**: Kill Chrome and save HAR with captured traffic
+- **Close Chrome**: Naturally close Chrome to stop and save

 **Profile management:**

 - Default: Uses a temporary profile (cleaned up automatically)
 - `--profile <name>`: Uses persistent profile at `~/.harrier/profiles/<name>`
 - Persistent profiles retain cookies, sessions, and browser state between captures

+**Response body capture:**

+- All response bodies are captured and included in HAR files
+- Bodies larger than 15MB are truncated to meet HawkScan's 16MB limit
+- Both text and binary content supported (base64 encoding for binary)
+- Truncation metadata is preserved in the HAR file

 **Integration with StackHawk:**